Highlight: Dublin – Things to Do & Travel Guide

 I first went to Dublin several years ago but I didn’t know much about it.
 I’d never heard about the great things to do and see in Dublin, so I only got a day there and assumed it wouldn’t be my cup of tea.
 I was so wrong.
 Dublin is a great city and deserves several days to explore, which is why I recently went back to properly see the Irish capital.

 Dublin’s roots date back to the Vikings and a lot of what you see today is a mix of medieval and Georgian, when the Irish were occupied by the English.
-To be quite frank, Dublin is not the prettiest city to look at, but it sure is filled with culture.
-One highlight of Dublin is Trinity College, which is a relatively new but famous university.
+Though the city overall isn’t incredible to look at, it is filled with beautiful gems.
+It’s also filled with culture.
+One highlight of Dublin is Trinity College, founded by Queen Elizabeth I in 1592.
 There, they have housed the Book of Kells, Ireland’s most famous artwork.
 Seeing the Book of Kells also grants you admission to the Trinity College Library, which is named one of the most beautiful libraries in the world.
 It is quite stunning in person, and you can also see the oldest surviving harp in Ireland (the harp is the national symbol of the Irish).

 You can also pay a visit to Dublin Castle, which has obviously played an important role in Irish history.
+It was started as the seat of English and British rule in Ireland in 1204 and served that purpose for centuries after.
+A fire destroyed much of the castle in 1684 which is why it’s varied in archaeological style.
 You can see the medieval section, the State Rooms, or both.
 We opted to see the State Rooms, but we weren’t incredibly impressed.
 However you can see the room in which the Irish president is inaugurated.

 The most popular attraction in Ireland is the Guinness Storehouse, where you can see a bunch of exhibits on Guinness and get a free pint.
 I thought it was interesting and they go over brewing, the company history, and their advertising strategies as well.
 Be sure to check out all the different bars before giving up your free pint ticket and they all have different drinks/experiences.
 Also don’t go in at the last hour as some of the bars close, so you may not be able to get your pick.
 The top level has great, sweeping views of Dublin from above.
 If you like whiskey as well, you can visit the Irish Whiskey Museum.

 Another popular attraction is the Little Museum of Dublin, but I don’t recommend it.
 It doesn’t cover 1000 years of Irish history in 40 minutes; it covers 100 years of history in 20 minutes, and the history is just the Easter Rebellion and Bono.
 Absolute let-down.
-I found the National Museum of Ireland to be more interesting.
+I found the National Museum of Ireland to be far more interesting.
 The one on Archaeology has several articles of clothing, which is so rare to see for their ages.
-It also has the famous bog bodies.
+It also has the famous bog bodies, which are like Irish mummies.
 The one on Decorative Arts and History is more out of the way but I’m determined to go next time I’m in town.
 Right next door to the Archaeology and Natural History museums is the National Gallery.

 You should also at least stop by Christ Church Cathedral and St. Patrick’s Cathedral, two other landmarks of the city.
+Christ Church was erected at the start of Christianity in Viking Ireland.
+St. Patrick’s is said to be on the same site that Saint Patrick baptised people into Christianity.
 Some other popular tourist attractions are the Molly Malone Statue and the Temple Bar, both of which I think are overrated.
 You can see the remnants of Dublin’s medieval wall more towards the Guinness Storehouse, which I personally think is cooler.
+It’s next to the Riddler Restaurant and La Rochelle Condos.
 Something I’d really like to see when I go back is Dublinia, a recreation of Viking and medieval Dublin.

-The Dublin Writers Museum is more for people who are into history, and even though it’s not open to the public, you can still visit the outside of Oscar Wilde’s Home.
+The Dublin Writers Museum is more for people who are into literature.
+It’s small but has some very interesting artefacts.
+Even though it’s not open to the public, you can still visit the outside of Oscar Wilde’s Home.
 His statue is across the street – they’ve kindly nicknamed it “Fag on a Crag.”

 Dublin is a sizable city.
-I personally think the tourist-y section near the Temple Bar is really cute, but Dublin has a lot of great streets and places that extent outwards.
+I personally think the tourist-y section near the Temple Bar is really cute (I’ve been chastised for saying so), but Dublin has a lot of great streets and places that extent outwards.
 The people are very friendly.
 My family and I had a lot of great food and both times I was there, there’s always live music playing.
 I think that’s so great!
 What surprised me most about Dublin when I first visited is how busy it always seems to be.
 It’s like New York in that it never really sleeps.
 If you’re looking for a history fix but some great nightlife, then Dublin’s a great city for you.
 It definitely has one of the best personalities I’ve experienced.

 Tags: dublin, europe, ireland